Human resource management

 Further study

-Following on from this, you may wish to undertake further research through a Masters degree and then follow the academic route to a Doctorate.
-Research areas may include human resource management and employment law, organisational behaviour, sociology of work, law or an MBA.
+Some graduates choose to undertake further research by completing a Masters or PhD.
+Research areas include human resource management and employment law, organisational behaviour, sociology of work and law.
+It's also possible to take an MBA.

 What do human resource management graduates do?

-Almost half (49%) of human resource management graduates are employed in HR related roles 15 months after they graduate - 35% as human resources and industrial relations officers, 10% as human resources administrative officers and 4% as human resources managers and directors.
+Nearly half (47%) of human resource management graduates are employed as human resources and industrial relations officers (34%), human resources administrative officers (9%) and human resource managers and directors (4%) 15 months after graduation.

 Destinations | Percentage |